-The College may be notified of a missing student through a variety of channels and by any member of the College staff and student body.
+The University may be notified of a missing student through a variety of channels and by any member of the University staff and student body.
 The person to whom the incident is reported should contact Campus Police immediately.
 The Department of Campus Police will not delay initiating an investigation into a report of a missing student/person.

 Upon request, the Campus Police will attempt to accommodate a student's request for transport.
 Such transport will be made when there is ample coverage on campus and the campus is not left unprotected while the transport is being made.
 Ample coverage requires at least one patrol officer on campus who is available to respond to a call for service on either campus.
 If an officer is involved in another assignment, the officer will complete the original assignment prior to making the transport.
 The dispatcher will advise the student that there will be a delayed response in making the transport and provide the student with an estimated time.

 Campus Police will provide transportation of students under the following conditions:

 - When the shuttle service has ceased normal operations between the Main Street Campus and the Hurd Campus

 - When a student seeks transportation to the campus from the North Street Parking Garage or the Historic Bethlehem Partnership Lot and the shuttle service has ceased operation

 - When a student requests a transport/escort between locations on the Main Street Campus or the Hurd Campus due to the time and they feel unsafe in traversing the campus